 The MOOLSUN 25W offers the third-lowest output power of all our solar charger options.
 But it offers the possibility of connecting multiple solar panels for more power.

-Each MOOLSUN 25W offers 25W, but with four solar panels in parallel, you can get up to 100 watts.
-While 100 watts falls slightly short of the DOKIO 110W, it is still pretty remarkable.
+Each MOOLSUN offers 25W, but with four solar panels in parallel, you can get up to 100 watts.
+While 100 watts falls slightly short of the DOKIO, it is still pretty remarkable.

-Weighing 5.89 pounds, the MOOLSUN 25W is a bit heavy for its size.
+Weighing 5.89 pounds, this product is a bit heavy for its size.
 But it is unlikely to burden you with its weight.

-A single unit of the MOOLSUN 25W has an effective surface area of 704 inches.
+A single unit is 704 inches big.
 But when four solar panels are connected in parallel, the effective surface area shoots up to 2816 square inches.

-Because other 100-watt panels produce the same power with lower surface areas, the effective surface area of the MOOLSUN 25W is not impressive.
+Because other 100-watt panels produce the same power with lower surface areas.
 It has too much surface area per unit of power.

-The MOOLSUN 25W uses a monocrystalline panel and has a rated efficiency of 23% – just like the others.
+The MOOLSUN solar panel uses a monocrystalline panel and has a rated efficiency of 23% – just like the others.

 The 2 USB outlets are quick-charging ports.
 They offer a maximum output power of 15W.
 So, devices charged through them typically charge fully faster than usual.

-The MOOLSUN 25W features a light intensity sensor.
+The solar panel features a light intensity sensor.
 This tells you how intense the sunlight is relative to the positioning of the panel.
-The light intensity sensor can help you position the MOOLSUN 25W for maximum sunlight reception.
+The light intensity sensor can help you position the MOOLSUN for maximum sunlight reception.

 - You can connect up to four solar panels if you want more power.